Leonard Hall, East or West Wing. Student room #

 - Continue through Collingwood Street onto the second section of Queen’s Crescent towards Beverly Street

-- Continue north on Beverly Street to Union Street.
+- Continue north on Beverley Street to Union Street.

-- Continue northbound, Beverly Street turns into Victoria Street.
+- Continue northbound – Beverley Street turns into Victoria Street.

-- Continue up Victoria Street to Earl Street, turn right onto Earl.
+- Continue up Victoria Street to Earl Street, then turn RIGHT onto Earl Street.

-- Drive down Earl Street to Frontenac Street, turn right onto Frontenac.
+- Drive down Earl Street to Frontenac Street, then turn RIGHT onto Frontenac Street.

-- Continue southbound on Frontenac until you get to Union, the entrance to the Tindall parking lot is across Union Street.
+- Continue southbound on Frontenac until you get to Union.
+The entrance to the Tindall Field Underground Parking Lot is straight ahead, across Union Street.